Traae/Postal-Time-Tool/README.md

 ### Functional

-- UI doesn't really matter, just needs to work
+- UI doesn't need to be slick, just needs to work
 - display the current time in Postal service format
 - have a field to convert to and from the format to normal 12 hour time.
 - a stopwatch?